mynar7/blog/content/blog/how-to-debounce/index.md

 render(SearchForm)
 ```

-Great Success!
+Success!
 Now as the user types, every 800ms we make a call for an autocomplete suggestion.
 This means **more API calls, but better user experience**, at least in the case of our search autocomplete example.

 ## Parting Thoughts